NETWAYS/gitlab-training/day1/04_Commits/03_Good_Commits.md

     Improve UI acessibility

     Previously we had red and green buttons.
-    This made them difficult to differenciate
+    This made them difficult to differentiate
-    for colourblind people.
+    for colorblind people.
     We are now using blue and purple.

     fixes #1